-- New for the 2013-14 school year!
-Ohio Public Libraries and Student Learning: resources to learn about and plan for Common Core/Ohio's New Learning Standards, the Third Grade Reading Guarantee, and other developments in PreK-12 education policy and practice.
+- Ohio Public Libraries and Student Learning: resources to learn about and plan for Common Core/Ohio's New Learning Standards, the Third Grade Reading Guarantee, and other developments in PreK-12 education policy and practice.
 Get up to speed on the new initiatives, and explore a world of ideas on what your library can do at any time, with little additional investment of time or money, to support students, parents, and teachers.

 - Ohio Ready to Read: an ongoing statewide initiative to help public librarians address the early literacy needs of Ohio's youngest citizens.
 ORTR provides Every Child Ready to Read® @ Your Library® and other early literacy information and resources for outreach, programming, and advocacy.
 Librarians are encouraged to share their successful early literacy programs, best practices, tips, and resources, and find good ideas from other libraries in the Ohio Ready to Read Library.